Does Medicare Cover Knee Replacement Surgery?

 If you are discharged into a rehabilitative facility directly from the hospital (or are admitted to a rehab facility within 60 days of your first day in the hospital, you won’t have to pay an additional deductible for your care.
 If your total stay exceeds 60 days, you may be responsible for daily coinsurance.
 However, most knee replacement patients are discharged long before this time period begins.

-Medicare will pay for 80% of the Medicare-approved cost of all outpatient services covered under Part B. This includes the surgery itself if it is done on an outpatient basis.
+Medicare will pay for 80% of the Medicare-approved cost of all outpatient services covered under Part B after you meet the annual deductible.
+This includes outpatient surgery.
 If you have Medigap, your plan may cover some or all of the remaining 20%.

-If you have Medicare Advantage, your plan can tell you what your deductible and coinsurance will be for your surgery, hospital stay and post-operative care.
-These vary from plan to plan, and are often lower than those incurred with Original Medicare.
+If you have Medicare Advantage, your insurance carrier can tell you what your costs will be for your surgery, hospital stay and post-operative care.

 What Equipment Does Medicare Cover for Knee Replacement?